danchoi/vitunes/README.markdown

 * Put the directory where Rubygems installs executables on your `PATH`
 * Try installing with `sudo gem install && vitunes-install`

-To upgrade ViTunes to a newer versoin, just repeat the installation produce.
+To upgrade ViTunes to a newer versoin, just repeat the installation procedure.

 ## How to use it